Homepage > Journal > The best programming languages for product managers

 From an educational point of view, it's a precious advantage.
 The vast community gathered around Python is also a great benefit.
 It continuously creates, develops, and refines new frameworks, libraries, and learning paths.

-SQL for Product Managers
+SQL for product managers

-Structured Query Language (SQL) is another popular programming language worth recommending for Product Managers.
+Structured Query Language (SQL) is another popular programming language worth recommending for product managers.
 SQL is a standard language used to operate relational databases.

 The "Beginning SQL" book